Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

-The term $b_i W_i(t)$ accounts for a feature that plays an essential role in modeling the emergence of cortical slow oscillations is the spike frequency state-dependent adaptation, the progressive tendency of neurons to fatigue and reduce their firing rates even in the presence of constant excitatory input currents.
-Spike frequency adaptation is know to be much more pronounced in deep-sleep and anaesthesia than during wakefulness.
-From a physiological stand-point, this is associated to the calcium concentration in neurons and can be modeled introducing a negative (hyper-polarizing) current on population $i$, the $b_i \, W_i(t)$ term in eq.\ref{eq:mu-i-t}. $W(t)$ is a fatigue variable: it increases when neuron $i$ emits a spike and is gradually restored to its rest value when no spikes are emitted, and its dynamics can be written as
+The term $-\frac{b_i W_i(t)}{C_m}$ accounts for a feature that plays an essential role in modeling the emergence of cortical slow oscillations: the spike frequency state-dependent adaptation, that is the progressive tendency of neurons to reduce their firing rates even in the presence of constant excitatory input currents.
+Spike frequency adaptation is known to be much more pronounced in deep sleep and anesthesia than during wakefulness.
+From a physiological stand-point, this is associated to the calcium concentration in neurons and can be modeled introducing a negative (hyper-polarizing) current on population $i$ (the $-b_i \, W_i(t)$ term in Eq.~\eqref{eq:mu-i-t}).

+$W(t)$ is the adaptation (adimensional) variable: it increases when a neuron $i$ emits a spike and is gradually restored to its rest value when no spikes are emitted; its dynamics can be written as